AdamBoley/The-Space-Marine-Legions/README.md

 Users who have requested collaboration with me will be add as contributors to the project.
 Once this is done, they may fork the repository to their own accounts by following the steps below:
 1. On the repository page, click the "Fork" button in the upper right-hand corner.
 2. This clones the repository and creates a repository with the same name, files and file structure as the original.
-3. Users may edit the project files by either cloning the repository to their personal computer and using a local IDE, or by using Gitpod (see above for directions for both options)
+3. Users may edit the project files by either cloning the repository to their personal computer and using a local IDE, or by using Gitpod (see above for directions for both options).
 4. Once changes have been made, users may push them to the original repository (mine) by staging, committing and pushing the changes, and then creating a Pull Request.
 I will then examine the changes and either approve or deny the changes.

 #### **Development preview browser**